G1.1 Ethical Practice

 3. Treat each client, colleague, and employee with respect;

-4. Adhere to ethical standards in their interactions with clients, supervisees, and other members of leadership;
+4. Adhere to ethical standards in their interactions with clients, staff, and other members of leadership;

 5. Maintain truthfulness and honesty and not compromise them for advancement, recognition, or personal gain;